Thinking of getting a camera?

-Canon EOS 80D (or Canon 70D – the previous version): A very robust “enthusiast level” camera which still fits nicely in your hands, the Canon 70D features a great, easy-to-use interface that lets you (once you have learned it) change your settings and functions quickly and easily.
-It has a more advanced autofocusing features and takes 6 frames per second on continuous shooting mode, which makes it great for photographing sports and wildlife and has touch screen controls.
-Note: The 80D supersedes the 70D; you may still be able to pick up the 70D at a great price second hand.
+Canon EOS 80D: A very robust “enthusiast level” camera which still fits nicely in your hands, the Canon 80D features a great, easy-to-use interface that lets you (once you have learned it) change your settings and functions quickly and easily.
+It has a more advanced autofocusing features (with 45 focus points) and takes 7 frames per second on continuous shooting mode, which makes it great for photographing sports and wildlife and has touch screen controls.
+It is also weather-sealed, so you don’t need to worry if a bit of rain gets on it.

-Nikon D7200 / Nikon D7100: Nikon’s D7200 “enthusiast level” DSLR packs as many features as its Canon 70D cousin and has the same solid advanced focusing features and 6 frames per second image capture on continuous shooting, which make it great for sports and wildlife photography.
+Nikon D7200: Nikon’s D7200 “enthusiast level” DSLR packs as many features as its Canon 80D cousin and has the same solid advanced focusing features and 6 frames per second image capture on continuous shooting, which make it great for sports and wildlife photography.
 The camera body has an intuitive interface that lets you change modes and functions at a press of a button or turn of a wheel.
 Note: The D7200 recently superseded the D7100, which should be available at a great price because of this.
 The differences between the D7100 and the D7200 would be quite marginal and only affect certain specialist aspects of photography.

 If you travel, then having a smaller camera can be great as it means you won’t have to lug it around while you’re exploring and it takes less space in your carry on luggage.
 My recommendation: the Sony A6000 — it’s my choice for travel camera.
 The A6300 is the more recent version of the A6000, with an upgraded sensor (better image quality in low light) and some new features, but it does cost a bit more.